 The focus of this project was on the use of “object,” as an idea through which to investigate the difference between a subject and other entities.
 Focused on the still, immobile and fixed properties that objects can exhibit, this project sought to reappropriate those qualities and explore their potential for critical scholarship.
 The organizers engaged in a conceptual exploration to lay the theoretical foundations for two parallel and collaborative research projects.
 The first project was an architectural investigation of geography as an aesthetic object.
 The second, was an anthropological investigation of the subterranean as a political and scientific object.

 Presentation of the imagineRio Project at National and International Conferences

 By their very nature, digital humanities projects are collaborative yet cannot be funded in the usual ways.
 Humanities scholars are typically funded individually, yet digital humanities projects rely on teams of faculty, students, and staff drawn from different disciplines who have expertise (or who want to acquire it) in technical areas such as Geographic Information Systems (GIS), programming, design, or database management.
 HRC funding was therefore be used to for endeavors that fall outside of the scope of individual faculty research accounts such as the presentation, at national and international conferences, of technical work, by staff and graduate students who have worked on the project since its inception.

 Summer Institute for Women Surfers II

 Inaugurated last summer, the “Summer Institute for Women Surfers" (SIWS) gathered feminist leaders in many areas for political education and grassroots networking.
-This summer the organizers will highlight a program in public oral history collection as well as will develop skills in grassroots Digital Humanities archives.
+This summer the organizers highlighted a program in public oral history collection as well as will develop skills in grassroots Digital Humanities archives.

 Statistical Text Mining and Concept Network for Advertisements from the Late 19th Century to the Middle of 20th Century